jonasblasques/data-engineering-zoomcamp-notes/2_Workflow-Orchestration-(AirFlow)/README.md

 # Establish the sequence of tasks
 download_task >> process_task
 ```

+- **catchup=True:** This parameter ensures that if the DAG was paused or missed runs during the period between the start_date and end_date, Airflow will try to "catch up" and run all the missed executions, one for each scheduled date.

+- **max_active_runs=1:** This limits the DAG to only have one active run at any time, preventing overlapping executions of the DAG.

 **3:** Modify the Airflow Dockerfile so that we can run our script (this is only for the purposes of this exercise) by installing the additional Python libraries that the ingest_script.py file needs.
 Add this right after installing the requirements.txt file: